kk4das/Signal_Generator/README.md

 # Description:

 The signal generator outputs a sine wave from DC to ~62 MHz using an Arduino Nano and Analog Devices AD9850 Direct Digital Synthesizer.
-A 10K linear taper potentiomenter is used as a variable attenuator.
+A 10K linear taper potentiometer is used as a variable attenuator.
 The display is 16x2 I2C LCD.
-The control is a Rotary Digital Encoder with pushbutton.
-Turn the encoder to change frequence.
-Push the button to select the tuning increment.
+The control is a Rotary Digital Encoder with push button.
+Turn the encoder to change frequency Push the button to select the tuning increment.

- There are various versions of this floatiing around the internet.
-This is my implementation.
+There are various versions of this floating around the internet.
+This is my implementation

 # Build Instructions: